Clemson Tigers men's basketball: Atlantic Coast Conference

 In 1953, Clemson became a founding member of the Atlantic Coast Conference.
-In the 1954–55 season, Bill Yarborough averaged 28.3 points per game, 4th best in the nation, and best in the ACC.
-In 1958, Vince Yockel became the first Clemson player to make first team All-ACC.
+In the 1954–55 season, Bill Yarborough averaged 28.3 points per game, 4th best in the nation and best in the ACC.
+In 1958, Vince Yockel became the first Clemson player to make first-team All-ACC.
 Press Maravich, father of basketball legend Pete Maravich, coached the Tigers to a 96–94 double overtime victory against a #8 NC State team.
-Jim Brennan became the first Clemson player to make first-team All-ACC Tournament in 1962 with 34-points against #8 Duke in the semifinals before losing to Billy Packer and the Wake Forest Demon Deacons, 77–66.
+Jim Brennan became the first Clemson player to make the first-team All-ACC Tournament in 1962 with 34 points against #8 Duke in the semifinals before losing to Billy Packer and the Wake Forest Demon Deacons, 77–66.
 In 1963–64, coach Bobby Roberts guided the Tigers to an 8–6 record in the ACC.
 The season included the only regular season sweep of North Carolina in school history.
-Roberts beat the Tar Heels and Dean Smith, 66–64, in double overtime at Clemson to open the season; and beat them again, 97–90, in double overtime in Charlotte at the North–South Doubleheader.
+Roberts beat the Tar Heels and Dean Smith, 66–64, in double overtime at Clemson to open the season and beat them again, 97–90, in double overtime in Charlotte at the North–South Doubleheader.
 In 1966–67.
-Clemson won seven straight ACC games including consecutive wins over Wake Forest, #14 Duke, North Carolina State and #4 North Carolina.
+Clemson won seven straight ACC games, including consecutive wins over Wake Forest, #14 Duke, North Carolina State and #4 North Carolina.
 It was the first sweep of "the North Carolina ACC schools" in ACC history.
-Clemson finished with a 17–8 record and 9–5 record in the ACC.
-Randy Mahaffey was a first-team All-ACC selection who went on to become Clemson's first professional player.
-His teammate Jim Sutherland averaged 17 points a game and was the first Clemson athlete in any sport to win the Jim Weaver Award as the ACC's top scholar athlete.
+Clemson finished with a 17–8 record and a 9–5 record in the ACC.
+Randy Mahaffey was a first-team All-ACC selection who became Clemson's first professional player.
+His teammate Jim Sutherland averaged 17 points a game and was the first Clemson athlete in any sport to win the Jim Weaver Award as the ACC's top scholar-athlete.

 In the 1970s, Tree Rollins ushered in a new era in Clemson basketball when he matriculated to Tigertown for the 1973–74 season.
 He changed the image of Clemson basketball more than any other player.
-At 7–2 he was a shot-blocking phenomenon who burst on the national scene in just his second game when he had 22 points, 20 rebounds and nine blocked shots against St. John's.
-Rollins started 110 games in a row, a national record at the time.
+At 7–2, he was a shot-blocking phenomenon who burst on the national scene in his second game when he had 22 points, 20 rebounds and nine blocked shots against St. John's.
+Rollins started 110 games in a row, which was a national record then.
 His sophomore year, 1974–75, he joined forces with Skip Wise to take Clemson to its first top 20 final ranking and its first postseason NIT tournament bid.
 The Tigers defeated 3rd ranked Maryland, 10th ranked North Carolina and 4th ranked NC State at home.
-Wise was named first-team All-ACC the first true freshman in league history to obtain that honor.
+Wise was named first-team All-ACC and the first true freshman in league history to obtain that honor.